chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales login status](docs/testing/user-testing/kitchen-tales-login-status.webp)

 - At first, I left the MyAccount tab as it was for signed-in users but soon realised this was not as intuitive for the user to realize their login status unless they clicked on their MyAccount menu.
-I have now changed this heading to the users name and a profile icon so that a user will instantly know when there logged-in as they will be able to see there profile name in the nav-section.
+I have now changed this heading to the user's name and a profile icon so that a user will instantly know when there logged-in as they will be able to see their profile name in the nav section.

 ![Kichen Tales navbar status for logged in user](docs/testing/user-testing/kitchen-tales-logged-in-navbar.webp)

-- I have organized the items within the drop-down menu of hierarchy, with Logout being the least likely page a user will want to navigate to when signed in.
+- I have organized the items within the drop-down menu of importance, with Logout being the least likely page a user will want to navigate to when signed in.

 #